KiCad/kicad-source-mirror/Documentation/development/pcbnew-plugins.md

 In order for the discovery process to work, the following requirements must be met.

 * The plugin must be installed in the KiCad plugins search paths as documented in `scripting/kicadplugins.i`.
+You can always discover the search path for your setup by opening the Scripting console and entering the command: `import pcbnew;
+  print pcbnew.PLUGIN_DIRECTORIES_SEARCH`.

-    Currently on a Linux Installation this is
+    Currently on a Linux Installation the plugins search path is

     * /usr/share/kicad/scripting/plugins/
     * ~/.kicad/scripting/plugins